stante/stante.github.io/_drafts/tesla-fsd-hardware.md

 The main component of the "Full Self-Driving Computer" is the "Full Self-Driving Chip" which was developed in-house by Tesla.
-The chip was designed in 18 month and in July 2018 mass production started.
+The chip was designed in 18 months and in July 2018 mass production started.
 The new hardware replaces the HW2.5, which is based on NVIDIA's Drive PX2[^2] hardware.
-Since March 2019 the old HW2.5 got replaced in the Model S and X and since beginning of April 2019 all Model 3 are equipped with the new hardware as well.
+Since March 2019 the old HW2.5 got replaced in the Model S and X and since the beginning of April 2019, all Model 3 are equipped with the new hardware as well.

 The FSD hardware was designed to be able to be retrofit into existing cars, making it necessary to have a power consumption of less than 100W.
-Performance wise Tesla estimated that at least 50 TOPS (billion operation per second) are necessary to drive a car.
+Performance wise Tesla estimated that at least 50 TOPS (billion operations per second) are necessary to drive a car.
 The FSD chip was tailored for one trait, which is autonomous driving.
 It was optimized to work with a batch size of 1 to have very low latency and it is used for neural network inference only and **not** neural network learning.